heristop/heristop.github.io/src/content/blog/2025-09-10-mcp-design-system-carrefour-marcel.md

 - Better accessibility compliance
 - Maintained visual identity

-The future of Design Systems isn't just about components and tokens—it's about making them accessible to the AI tools that developers increasingly rely on.
+Design Systems need to be accessible to the AI tools that developers increasingly use.